 Dallisgrass grows twice as fast as any other grass and will grow in almost any soil, it is truly a tough and pestilent weed that can be infuriating to deal with.

-What we would like to help you achieve with this article is to get rid of dallisgrass, stay rid of it and maintain a gorgeous and healthy lawn that is weed free!
+What we would like to help you achieve with this article is to get rid of these weeds, stay rid of them, and maintain a gorgeous and healthy lawn that is dallisgrass weed free!

-So to answer this question, how to kill dallisgrass, here are the methods;
+So to answer this question, of how to kill dallisgrass, here are the methods;

 For manual removal you will need a spade or shovel, preferably a sharpshooter spade, you will then need to dig up the entire dallisgrass clump making sure to remove ALL the roots.
-Any roots left over will most certainly cause the dallisgrass to grow back very fast.
+Taproots left over will most certainly cause the dallisgrass to grow back very fast.

 Using a weed killer that is non-selective such as a glyphosate-only herbicide is a great dallisgrass killer, although it may take some time and may have to be done at weekly intervals.

 In order to do this, you will need to purchase a herbicide or weed killer that only contains Glyphosate or that is specifically meant as a dallisgrass killer.

 You will need a pump sprayer to mix the germicide in, make sure to use gloves and follow the instructions meticulously as you are working with a hazardous substance.

 The mixture must then be sprayed on the spot where the dallisgrass is growing only, take caution for it not to come in contact with other crops and plants.
 You may have to do spot spraying a few consecutive times before the dallisgrass dies.